AIM & BACKGROUND

 EAR-ly 2022 - seventh NORDEM Nordic competition for young early music ensembles and soloists

-The seventh NORDEM EAR-ly 2022 Nordic competition for young early music ensembles and soloists will be held in Kretinga, Lithuania in 2023.
+The seventh NORDEM EAR-ly 2022 Nordic competition for young early music ensembles and soloists will be held in 2023.
 Applications are open from autumn 2022.
-Information about exact dates will be published here during springtime 2022.
+Information about exact dates will be published here during autumn 2022.

 Swedish winner of the NORDEM EAR-ly 2020 competition!